Marketing Mistakes to Avoid

 Ignoring Mobile Experiences

-If you review your website data, it’s likely most visitors are viewing your website on a mobile device.
-However, web developers and marketers often focus more on their site’s desktop experience and forget to ensure the mobile version of their site loads quickly and displays well.
+If you review your website data, most visitors are likely viewing your site on a mobile device.
+However, web developers and marketers often focus more on their site’s desktop experience and forget to ensure the mobile version loads quickly and displays well.

 Blindly Trusting Artificial Intelligence (AI)

 Artificial intelligence has revolutionized the world including the field of marketing.
-AI-driven tools can minimize the time requirements of many projects and improve the quality of the work.
+AI-driven tools can minimize the time requirements of projects and improve the quality of the work.
 However, AI still has limitations as any other tool.
-Handing over the reins for a robust project such as content creation or AI ad management without proper human involvement can be disastrous.
+Delegating robust projects like content creation or AI ad management without proper human oversight can be disastrous.

-AI lacks the contextual understanding that humans are able to bring to a project and operates from historical data it must find elsewhere.
-It’s best to define the scope of a project that AI can safely absorb and plan for the human capital needs of the remainder.
-AI should be given the best possible data and prompts from which to work and its output should always be reviewed by a human.
+AI lacks the contextual understanding humans can bring to a project and operates from historical data it must find elsewhere.
+When using AI, you should define the scope of a project that AI can safely absorb and plan for the human capital needed for the remainder.
+AI should be provided sufficient data and prompts from which to work, with its output always being reviewed by a human.

 Not Properly Leveraging Ad Targeting

-Digital advertising platforms provide unprecedented ability to reach shoppers precisely and affordably.
-Targeting capabilities offer the ability to reach shoppers based on their location, demographics, purchase intent, and so much more.
+Digital ad platforms provide unprecedented ability to reach shoppers precisely and affordably.
+Targeting capabilities offer the ability to reach shoppers based on their location, demographics, purchase intent, and much more.

-However, most businesses fail to utilize these platforms’ ad targeting to their fullest potential or fail to set up the campaign in the proper format.
+However, most businesses fail to utilize these platforms’ targeting to their fullest potential or properly set up their campaigns.
 Either can waste a significant portion of an ad budget.
 A digital advertising expert (in-house or via an agency partner) can identify these leaks and optimize a campaign to maximize its ROI.

 Misusing Social Media